 - 1. Advantage Arkansas/Enterprise Zone job creation tax credits;

 - 2. Arkansas Economic Development Act;

-- 3. Sales and use tax incentive credit;
+- 3. Sales and Use tax incentive credit.

-The act creates new incentive as follows:
+The act creates new incentives as follows:

-- 1. Provides a sales and use tax refund to new and expanding businesses similar to the existing Advantage Arkansas/Enterprise Zone incentive; - 2.
-Establishes a new incentive aimed at businesses that fall into one or more of six categories called "targeted businesses"; - Act provides a payroll rebate that is substantially similar to the old payroll rebate program, Create Rebate; - 4.
+- 1. Provides a Sales and Use tax refund to new and expanding businesses similar to the existing Advantage Arkansas/Enterprise Zone incentive; - 2.
+Establishes a new incentive aimed at businesses that fall into one or more of six categories called "Targeted Businesses"; - 3.
+Act provides a payroll rebate that is substantially similar to the old payroll rebate program called "Create Rebate"; - 4.
 Provides income tax credits for research and development expenditures; - 5.
 Provides transferable income tax credits for new targeted businesses.

-SPECIAL INFORMATION FOR 2003
+SPECIAL INFORMATION FOR 2004